DataandUXgirl/Daikibo-Telemetry-Analysis/README.md

-Welcome to the sample GitHub ReadME!
-Use this template as an outline for your data analytics projects.
-Include one ReadME per repository, with each repository storing one project.
-Remember, it's better to have quality over quantity - having 2 stellar business-relevant projects stands out much more than 3+ mediocre projects.
-Feel free to make a copy of this or fork this repository and make it your own.
-Happy portfolio-ing :)

 # Project Background
-Backround about the company, including the industry, active years, business model, and key business metrics.
-Explain this from the POV of a data analyst who is working at the company.
+Daikibo is a multinational manufacturing company operating factories across Tokyo, Osaka, Berlin, and Shenzhen.
+Each location operates 9 types of machines, which send telemetry messages every 10 minutes.

+The data analyzed covers one month (May 2021) and was collected to answer the following business questions:

+1. In which location did machines break the most?
+2. What are the machines that broke most often in that location?

 Insights and recommendations are provided on the following key areas:

-- **Category 1:**
+- **Category 1:** Down Time per Factory
-- **Category 2:**
+- **Category 2:** Down Time per Device Type
-- **Category 3:**
-- **Category 4:**

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].

-Targed SQL queries regarding various business questions can be found here [link].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+An interactive Tableau dashboard used to report and explore machine down time trends can be found here [[link](https://public.tableau.com/views/Book1_17442576765920/Dashboard13?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)].

 # Data Structure & Initial Checks

-The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
-A description of each table is as follows:
+The company's main telemetry data was collected from 4 factories, each with 9 types of machines, recorded every 10 minutes for one month (May 2021).
+The data was provided in a single JSON file and imported into Tableau.

+JSON file contains telemetry messages per machine.
+Total Records: [X records – dependent on dataset]

 - **Table 2:**
 - **Table 3:**
 - **Table 4:**